Mathematics MS Degree

-Earn a Graduate Math Degree to Meet Growing Market Demand
+Earn a Graduate Math Degree to Meet Growing Market Demands

 The mathematics master of science degree program at The University of Texas at Tyler is designed for graduate students who want to teach mathematics, pursue a doctoral degree or step into expanding employment opportunities in industry.

 - Choose one of Texas’ most respected graduate degree programs in math: UT Tyler’s master’s in mathematics is renowned for its breadth and scope.